-- Aspirin: You may continue to take aspirin if your doctor recommended you ordinarily take it.
-If no doctor has ever recommended aspirin then you should not take any aspirin starting 7 days before the procedure. - Non-steroidal anti-inflammatory medicines (NSAIDS): stop these 7 days before the colonoscopy. - Plavix (Clopidgrel), Coumadin (Warfarin), and other blood thinners: discuss this with your physician.
-Our prep nurse (984-974-5050) will help coordinate this. - Diabetes medicine: if you are diabetic and take long-acting insulin (Lantus) we recommend you take only one-half of your usual dose the night before your colonoscopy.
+- Aspirin and non-steroidal anti-inflammatory medicines (NSAIDS): stop these 7 days before the colonoscopy unless they have been prescribed by your physician. - Plavix (Clopidgrel), Coumadin (Warfarin), and other blood thinners: discuss this with your physician. - Diabetes medicine: if you are diabetic and take long-acting insuling (Lantus) we recommend you take only one-half of your usual dose the night before your colonoscopy.
 Do not take any diabetes medicine on the morning of the test.
-You will resume your medicines after the test. - Do not take any diuretics (e.g., Lasix) on the day of the colonoscopy. - Please check with your primary doctor if you have any further questions or concerns about any medicines.
+You will resume your medicines after the test. - Blood pressure medicine: do not take any diuretics (e.g., Lasix), or blood pressure medicine that ends with "-pril" or "-artan" on the day of the colonoscopy. - Please check with your primary doctor if you have any further questions or concerns about any medicines.